milahu/z3gi/README.md

 Our implementation currently only supports Mealy machines, though functionality for other formalisms will be added in the future.
 Note there is currently no standard .dot format for register automata.
-Also notethat the `yannakakis` test algorithm only works on Mealy machines.
+Also note that the `yannakakis` test algorithm only works on Mealy machines.